 By Gregory Sica, SI.com

-Through April, SI.com will profile World Cup teams weekly.
-We continue with Australia.
+Over the next four months, SI.com will profile two World Cup teams a week.
+We continue with Argentina.
 Click here for the full archive.

 What to watch for